beingRealFrank/site/_posts/2025-12-24-philly-half-marathon.md

 <br>
 Thought I'd dust the old blog off a bit.

-Don't really have a ton to say here, other than...
+Don't really have a ton to say here...

 I'm looking forward to another productive year in 2026.